zgeybi/Python-Mini-Tools/Random List Generator/README.md

 # Possible usage:
-I created this program because I needed to test a sorting algorithm that I'm working on, so this program saved me the effort of going to some website on the internet
+I created this program because I needed to test a sorting algorithm that I'm working on, so this program saved me the effort of going to some website on the internet.

-a. testing sorting algorithms with different numbers and different sizes of input
+a. testing sorting algorithms with different numbers and different sizes of input'\n'
-b. for some games maybe
+b. for some games maybe'\n'
 c. i'm sure you might need it for something else